Vanish (film): Production

 Shooting took 13 days.
 Bockbrader said the fast schedule was stressful and precluded having any fun on the set.
 Guthrie described the film's main theme as girl power, as Walsh's character is the strongest character in the film.
-Guthrie said that the van used for shooting was so large that when it broke down, the first tow truck they called was unable to tow it.
+Guthrie said that the van used for the shooting was so large that when it broke down, the first tow truck they called was unable to tow it.
 Bockbrader said he wanted the viewers to feel as if they were a passenger in the van.

 Release

 Dark Sky Films released Vanish on February 24, 2015.
 Todd said that he believed in the film enough to allow the filmmakers to use his name to market the film despite only having a cameo.

 Reception

 Amy Longsdorf of the Courier-Post called the film "a gear above most B-movies".
 Eoin Friel of The Action Elite rated it 2.5/5 stars and wrote, "It starts off quite strongly and is rather intense but after about 15–20 minutes it gets less interesting and has a lot of talking."
 HorrorNews.Net described it as "an unusually solid crime thriller with horror elements thrown in".